…and perhaps didn’t want to.

 - I used to be a runner, clocking 30+ miles per week.

 - I served in the United States Air Force for 13 years, 8 months and 13 days.
 I almost enlisted in the Marines, as they were going to allow me in right away without my right index finger (needed a waiver for USAF)–the Marine recruiter told me to just claim I was left-handed, and that “they didn’t give a shit.”

 - My first corporate job after leaving the USAF?
-Engineering Recruiter for Management Recruiters Int’l.
+Engineering Recruiter for Management Recruiters Int’l (3 months).
 Averaged over 90 calls per day.
 Second job?
-Resume writer at Sears Resume Service.
+Resume writer at Sears Resume Service (2 months).

 - My son Stephen was born exactly one year after I enlisted.

-- I used to be a scratch (or better) golfer.
-Damn, those days are gone…
+- I used to be a scratch golfer.
+Damn, those days are long gone…

 - I made only one B in all my college courses (all the rest A’s).
 In Meteorology.
 The instructor was my racquetball partner; he later told me he had no idea, and that he would have given me an A if he’d known he was breaking some sort of record.
 Asshole.